Wild Mongolia

 🚐🏔️🥾🌊

-Drive east to the lava-dammed White Lake.
-Hike the crater rim of Khorgo volcano (~40 min up).
-Swim in the lake if you're brave.
+West to the lava-dammed White Lake.
+Hike the crater rim of Khorgo volcano (~40 min up), then pitch the tents by the water.
+Swim if you're brave — it's cold.

-Khorgo is a dormant volcano whose lava once dammed a river to create Terkhiin Tsagaan Nuur — a lake nobody expected, sitting in basalt.
-Crater rim walk is about 40 minutes up, easy grade.
-Lake is COLD.
-Swim or don't; either is fine.
+Khorgo is a dormant volcano whose lava once dammed a river to create Terkhiin Tsagaan Nuur — a lake sitting in black basalt.
+The crater rim walk is about 40 minutes, easy grade, big views the whole way.
+We pitch camp on the lakeshore.
+The water is COLD; swim or just sit by the fire — both count.

 📍Terkhiin·Tsenkher springs·Wooden pool camp